NREL/ROSCO/docs/source/api_change.rst

 Multiple notch filters
 -  Users can list any number of notch filters and apply them to either the generator speed and/or tower top accelleration signal based on their index

+Power reference control via generator speed set points
+-  With this feature, enabled with `PRC_Mode`, a user can prescribe a set of generator speed set points (`PRC_GenSpeeds`) vs. the estimated wind speed (`PRC_WindSpeeds`), which can be used to avoid certain natural frequencies or implement a soft cut-out scheme.
+-  A low pass filter with frequency `PRC_LPF_Freq` is used to filter the wind speed estimate.
+A lower value increases the stability of the generator speed reference signal.

 ====== =================    ======================================================================================================================================================================================================
 Removed in ROSCO develop
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------